 Sure, sometimes being brash works (see Mark Cuban’s $500,000 investment in response to a cold email from a space tech startup).
 But for most sales people and most products, it won’t.
 And at its worse, it represents a form of mailing it in at a time when our sales strategies are rich with data that I think not only fails to move the needle, but threatens to damage the brand’s reputation.

-With usage analytics, the product can sell itself.
+With product usage analytics, the product can sell itself.